blockchain-privacy/dakar/backend/cmd/crawler/Readme.md

 ## Examples

-Write to a log file, reset the database, start the http server on the default port and start crawling continuously at block height 1.
+Write to a log file, reset the database, start the http server on the default port and start crawling at block height 1.

 ```shell script
 ./crawler -logfile /tmp/crawler.log -reset